Midwifery Background Requirements for Eligibility

-The midwife is responsible for all care she/he provides and decisions she/he makes during the course of pregnancy, labour, delivery and postpartum.
+The midwife is responsible for all care they provides and decisions they make during the course of pregnancy, labour, delivery and postpartum.
 The care and decisions are not delegated from, directed by, or supervised by any other care provider.

 Post-naturopathic midwifery education:

 A formal midwifery education program that requires a doctor of naturopathic medicine qualification for entry.
 Note: a formal naturopathic midwifery program that is integrated within the basic naturopathic program may also be included in this definition if it is equivalent.